 Wolves.
 Even though their name includes Wanderers.
 But there are lots of Wanderers and Rovers kicking around English football, so Wolves it is.
 Also, it really is pronounced Wolverhampton, just as it looks.
 In a country where Gloucester is pronounced “GLOS-ter,” you never know.
 Could have been “wolfton” for all I knew.

-15th in the Championship, 5th Round (16) FA Cup, 3rd Round League Cup
+7th in Premier League, 3rd Round FA Cup, 4th Round League Cup

 The Molineux is a 31,700-seater that somehow seems bigger.
 It is also, like the team’s kits, of a striking color.
 I once referred to this as orange, and I was politely but firmly corrected; it is “old gold.”
 Its most prominent stand is actually behind a goal; the Stan Cullis Stand, named for a former player and manager, towers over the rest of the place and is visible from all over town.
 Behind the other goal is the small Jack Harris Stand, where the rowdies sit.
 There is also a temporary structure next to it, often unused, and known informally as the Gene Kelly Stand; since it’s uncovered, folks there wind up “singing in the rain.”